sstaehli/EPeverTracerMonitoring/www/README.md

 $URL/render/d-solo/000000001/solar?orgId=1&refresh=30s&from="$STARTEPOCH"000&to="$EPOCH"000&panelId=4&width=430&height=200&tz=Europe%2FSofia"

 Pay attention to '000000001' this is the dashboard id.
-Ensure panelId has proper as well- this is the actual panel you are rendering
+Ensure 'panelId' has proper value as well- this is the actual panel you are rendering

 Scripts
 -------